Exact expression for the Berry connection in the projection gauge: Axion angle in the projection gauge

 where the matrix logarithm is taken with a continuous branch choice.
 For sufficiently small $\delta k$, this approximates the continuum connection of \eq{berry_connection} to $\mathcal{O}(\delta k)$.
 This connection is then inserted into the Chern--Simons 3-form of \eq{CS3form-curv} to evaluate $\theta(\beta)$.
 The resulting axion angle is shown as the red curve in Fig.~\ref{fig:1}.

 Near the topological obstruction at $\beta=\pi$ (Fig.~\ref{fig:1}), the finite-difference construction becomes numerically fragile.
 The overlap matrices develop small singular values, making the polar decomposition ill-conditioned and causing the logarithm of the unitary link matrices to fluctuate on coarse meshes, even when $\mathcal{T}$-breaking trial states are used.
+The rapid variation of the projection-gauge states $|\tilde{u}_{nk}\rangle$ in this region is the underlying cause: as the Bloch-like states change substantially between neighboring $k$-points, the discretized connection fails to resolve the true geometric structure.

+The resulting discrepancy between the finite-difference result (red) and the single-point result (blue) in Fig.~\ref{fig:1} is therefore one of underconvergence at finite mesh density, not of a fundamental limitation of the finite-difference approach.
+By contrast, the single-point formulation provides an exact expression for the non-Abelian Berry connection at each $k$ point, so the only approximation arises from the first-order quadrature error in the Brillouin-zone integration.
+As a result, convergence is rapid once the $k$ mesh resolves the relevant geometric structure, as shown in Fig~\ref{fig:2}.

+Figure 3 highlights the consequences for convergence.
+Although both approaches share the same first-order quadrature error in the Brillouin-zone integration, the additional discretization at the level of the connection leads to substantially slower convergence for the finite-difference method.
 This behavior reflects a structural feature of the method: the Berry connection itself is approximated through neighboring-$k$ overlaps, so discretization error is introduced before the Chern--Simons integral is evaluated.

-Figure~\ref{fig:2} highlights the consequences for convergence.
-Although both approaches share the same first-order quadrature error in the Brillouin-zone integration, the additional discretization at the level of the connection leads to substantially slower convergence for the finite-difference method.
-By contrast, the single-point formulation provides an exact expression for the non-Abelian Berry connection at each $k$ point, so the only approximation arises from the Riemann-sum evaluation of the Brillouin-zone integral.
-As a result, convergence is rapid once the $k$ mesh resolves the relevant geometric structure.